-Customers always feels connected when they get a personalized experience from an eCommerce website.
+Customers always feel connected when they get a personalized experience from an eCommerce website.
 Be amazing to them, and they won’t ever think twice before opting for your website.
 Vice versa can happen for a bad experience, remember that!

 Your customers will always pay more for a better experience.
 So, to make your eCommerce website deliver the same, you can try certain things: